 Tendons are the binders, like cords, that hold muscles and bones together to allow you to move normally.
 When a tendon becomes inflamed, the condition is called tendinitis.
-Other words for tendinitis are related to the part of the body the pain and irritation affects: tennis elbow and swimmer's shoulder are two such terms.
-Working out with tendinitis is challenging, and you may need to adjust your workout to avoid re-injury.
+Tendinitis can occur in many parts of your body and is common in your elbow and shoulder and is usually the result of overuse from a repeated motion or overload from lifting too much too soon.

 Working Out With Tendinitis

 With proper diagnosis and treatment, tendinitis may be resolved within a few days or weeks, advises Harvard Health Publishing.
 Be sure to rest the affected area to allow the tendons time to heal.
 If you continue to exercise the affected joint, tendinitis may worsen and last for months.